 Typography

 Consistent use of typography is a simple way to unify the institution’s visual identity.
-UWF’s primary typefaces were chosen to communicate clearly and provide flexibility in a wide range of situations.
-To see examples of our brand fonts in action, visit our Brand Gallery and view the Core Brand Institutional projects.
+UWF’s primary typefaces were chosen to communicate clearly and provide flexibility in a wide range of applications.

-The following best practices must be adhered to maintain UWF branding standards.
+The following best practices must be followed to maintain UWF branding standards.
 Email brand@uwf.edu with any questions.

-- Type should never be altered by adding strokes, drop shadows or effects.
-When a heavier weight is desired for various communications, it is important to switch to a heavier version of the font rather than selecting the bold option from the toolbar as this may alter the font.
+- Type forms should never be altered by adding strokes, drop shadows or effects.
+When a heavier weight is desired for text, it is important to switch to a heavier font rather than selecting the bold option from the toolbar as this may alter the font.

-- Text in body copy should not be underlined unless it is a link style.
+- Avoid underlining text in body copy unless it is a link style.
 When it is a link style, the link color should be consistent and sufficiently differentiated from text copy color.

 - As a general rule, for smaller type the leading should be larger; for larger type the leading should be tighter.